 — drain-substrate voltage;

-- drain-substrate voltage cut to the maximum value corresponding to velocity saturation or cut-off (whichever comes first);
+— drain-substrate voltage, trimmed to the maximum value corresponding to saturation of the velocity or cut-off (whichever comes first);

 — channel length modulation voltage.

-The unit calculates inversion charge densities directly from the surface potential.
+The unit calculates the inversion charge densities directly from the surface potential.

-The block also calculates nonlinear capacitances from the surface potential.
-The source and drain charge contributions are assigned using a bias-dependent Ward-Dutton charge separation scheme as described in [3].
-These charges are calculated explicitly, so the charges are conserved in this model.
-Capacitive currents are calculated by taking the time derivatives of the corresponding charges.
-In practice, the charges within the modelling are normalised to the oxide capacitance and calculated in volts.
+The unit also calculates nonlinear capacitances from the surface potential.
+The contributions of the source and sink charges are assigned using the Ward-Dutton charge separation scheme, which depends on displacement, as described in [3].
+These charges are calculated explicitly, so charges are conserved in this model.
+The capacitive currents are calculated by taking the time derivatives of the corresponding charges.
+In practice, the charges in the simulation are normalized to the oxide capacity and calculated in volts.

-The threshold voltage for a shorted source-substrate junction is approximately determined as follows:
+The threshold voltage for a source-substrate short-circuit connection is approximately determined as follows:

-In general, the three- and four-channel models consist of an intrinsic MOSFET defined by the surface potential formula, an integrated diode, series resistors, and fixed junction capacitances as shown in the schematic for an n-channel MOSFET.
+In general, three- and four-channel models consist of their own MOSFET, defined by the surface potential formula, an integrated diode, series resistances, and fixed junction capacitances, as shown in the diagram for an n-channel MOSFET.

-The block simulates an integrated diode with an exponential volt-ampere characteristic (VAC).
+The unit simulates an integrated diode with an exponential volt-ampere characteristic (VAC).

-The junction capacitance and diffusion capacitance are calculated as:
+The junction capacity and diffusion capacity are calculated as:

 where